Witiko/jBus/docs/architecture.md

 The node addressing scheme differentiates between two types of addresses:

   1. *Broadcast* -- Events sent to this address are retrieved by all nodes, which are initializing or initialized.
+    * The broadcast address is `jBus::broadcast` and it addresses all nodes in the scope.
+  2. *Multicast* -- Events sent to this address are retrieved by all subscribed nodes, which are initializing or initialized.
+    * Multicast addresses are of the form `jBus::multicast::<name>`, where `<name>` is a unique string identifier (hereinafter, name) of the subscribed set of notes (hereinafter, group).
-  2. *Unicast* -- Events sent to these addresses are retrieved by the addressed node, if it's initializing or initialized.
+  3. *Unicast* -- Events sent to these addresses are retrieved by the addressed node, if it's initializing or initialized.

-The broadcast address is `jBus::broadcast` and it addresses all nodes in the scope.
-Unicast addresses are of the form `jBus::unicast::<name>`, where `<name>` is a unique string identifier (hereinafter, name) of the receiving node (hereinafter, recipient).
+    * Unicast addresses are of the form `jBus::unicast::<name>`, where `<name>` is a name of the receiving node (hereinafter, recipient).

 Hereinafter, *sending a message to an address* means dispatching a custom event named as the address and containing the message object.
 Hereinafter, *listening for messages on an address* means adding an event listener to an event named as the address.